-- Our NPC will only give you an idea of what your net price and aid eligibility may be.
+- Our NPC can only give you a general idea of what your net price and aid eligibility may be.
 However, please understand we have no way of verifying the data you enter, so the results could be affected.
 In order for you to officially apply for Bucknell University need-based financial aid, Bucknell's Office of Financial Aid requires you to complete the CSS PROFILE at student.collegeboard.org/profile.
 If you are admitted, we will perform a thorough analysis of the information you reported on the CSS PROFILE, and we will notify you of any aid eligibility you may have.
 Until such time, you will not have an official financial aid package.
 To see Bucknell's checklist of required financial aid documents, please visit www.bucknell.edu/ApplyingForAid.

 - In order to officially apply and receive any federal aid for which you may be eligible, you will also need to complete the Free Application for Federal Student Aid (FAFSA).

-- Our NPC cannot take into consideration all of the complicated aspects of families' financial situations including but not limited to: separation or divorce, non-custodial parent contributions, self-employment, large income losses or gains, capital gains, unemployment, severance, overtime, negative adjusted gross income, high investment/home/other real estate value, other unique circumstances you may have, etc. Please be aware that those items will not result in appropriate or accurate figures for our NPC because the calculator is not designed to handle such complexities.
+- Our NPC cannot take into consideration all of the complicated aspects of families' financial situations including but not limited to: separation or divorce, non-custodial parent income and contributions, self-employment, large income losses or gains, capital gains, unemployment, severance, overtime, negative adjusted gross income, high investment/home/other real estate value, other unique circumstances you may have, etc. Please be aware that those items will not result in appropriate or accurate figures for our NPC because the calculator is not designed to handle such complexities.
 If you do officially apply for financial aid, your parents would need to include any detailed explanations regarding special income circumstances to the CSS PROFILE.
 We will then try to take your information into consideration.

 - At Bucknell, we use our own methodology to determine institutional need-based aid eligibility.
 Please be aware that we do not use the federal EFC numbers in order to determine institutional aid eligibility, and we are not able to meet federal financial need levels.